 Are Timeshares a Scam?

 Mainly, timeshare cancellation companies or spokespeople for exit companies will say that timeshares are a scam.
-They do this to motivate owners to get rid of their timeshares and sign up for their services.
+They do this to motivate owners to get rid of their vacation ownership and sign up for their services.
 Timeshares are a lifelong product to give owners savings over a lifetime of vacations.
-The benefits of timeshare go far beyond that too, with vacation exchange opportunities, points-based flexibility, and more.
+The benefits of vacation ownership go far beyond that too, with vacation exchange opportunities, points-based flexibility, and more.

-Unfortunately, due to scams and mispractice, timeshares can have a bad reputation.
-Many of these timeshare scams are seen most often within the timeshare resale industry.
-This is why it is extremely important to do your research before buying or selling a timeshare on the resale market.
+Unfortunately, due to scams, timeshares can have a bad reputation.
+Many of these timeshare scams are seen most often within the resale industry.
+This is why it is extremely important to do your research before buying or selling on the resale market.
 Many people have been taken advantage of by illegitimate “timeshare exit companies.”
-These companies will call out of the blue, claiming that there is a buyer ready to take over your timeshare.
-Unfortunately, this tends to be a lie and there really is no buyer.
-They might even charge super high fees to “exit” your timeshare and then disappear when you send the money.
-Some companies even promote simply walking away from your timeshare as a tactic for exiting.
+These companies will call out of the blue, claiming that there is a buyer ready to take over your vacation ownership.
+Unfortunately, this tends to be a lie, and there really is no buyer.
+They might even charge high fees to “exit” your ownership and then disappear when you send the money.
+Some companies even promote simply walking away from your ownership as a tactic for exiting.
 Failure to pay your maintenance fees could send your ownership into foreclosure.
 This could have a long-term negative effect on your credit score!

 Common Timeshare Scams

-2. Crazy high up-front fees– Timeshare cancellation attorneys or exit companies claim they can get you out of your timeshare.
+2. Crazy high up-front fees– Timeshare cancellation attorneys or exit companies claim they can get you out of your vacation ownership.
 There’s no secret that they charge upwards of thousands of dollars, but they also sway owners by offering a money-back guarantee.
 The BBB, as well as state attorney generals, have made multiple claims and investigations into these companies that make false claims.
 You should never have to pay thousands of dollars to get out of your ownership.
-Contact your resort for options or sell it on the resale market.
+Contact your resort for options or put your timeshare for sale on the resale market.

 Who can I trust to help sell my timeshare?